haiwera-silk-cd/magento-devdocs/guides/v2.1/architecture/archi_perspectives/present_layer.md

 You can extensively customize the user interface by using HTML, CSS, and {% glossarytooltip ae0f1f68-c466-4189-88fd-6cd8b23c804f %}PHTML{% endglossarytooltip %} files to modify elements of the presentation layer.
 Presentation layer represents customization of HTML,CSS,Javascript,Magento UI,PHTML file and Block file.

-Presentation layer is Top layer among four layer(Presentational, Service, Domain, and Persistence layer) described by Magento architecture.
+Presentation layer is Top layer among four layer(Presentational, Service, Domain, and 持久层) described by Magento architecture.

 ## Who uses the Presentation layer?